lief-project/LIEF/doc/sphinx/api/logging/index.rst

 :fa:`regular fa-rectangle-list` Logging
 ---------------------------------------

-This section details the API to interact with LIEF's logging engine.
+This section details the API for interacting with LIEF's logging engine.

-LIEF relies on `spdlog <https://github.com/gabime/spdlog>`_ for logging mechansim and this API provides an abstraction over the implementation.
+LIEF uses `spdlog <https://github.com/gabime/spdlog>`_ for its logging mechanism, and this API provides an abstraction over that implementation.

 :fa:`solid fa-code` API